Divya14491/Machine-Learning-Algorithms/README.md

-# Machine-Learning-Algorithms
+# Machine Learning and Deep Learning Algorithms
-This project is related to Machine Learning Algorithms for District Heating Systems for Heat Prediction
+This project is related to Machine Learning and Deep Learning Algorithms for District Heating Systems for Heat Prediction.